hhl/hhl/sddm-themes-hhl/README.md

   you can change the background by your own!
 - Take a look to the sources!

-- no $user pics are displayed and no $user-name is automaticly displayed in the userName field
+- no $user pics are displayed and no $user-name is automaticly displayed in the user_entry field

   You want it? read the sources!